stratosphereips/stratocyberlab/challenges/famous-quotes-lfi/README.md

 ### Task

-Find an HTTP server at IP address `172.20.0.10` and try to exploit naivity of the programmer to find a flag
+Find an HTTP server at IP address `172.20.0.10` and try to exploit the naivity of the programmer to find a flag

 ## How to solve
 <details>